jdurieu/jdurieu/README.md

 ### Hi there, I'm [Jonathan][website] 👋

 ## I'm a iOS & web Developer!
-- 🌱 I’m currently learning a lot 🤣
+- 🌱 I’m currently learning a lot...
 - ⚡ Fun fact: I love to bike.

 ### Connect with me: